Announcement from the Welfare of the Horse Committee

 This is to announce that members of the Horse Welfare Committee are ready to field informal complaints or requests for information about riders who are perceived as pushing their horses too hard.
 AERC members may contact the committee for this purpose through the following e-mail addresses and phone numbers:

-Nick Kohut, DVM, at email@example.com
+Nick Kohut, DVM, e-mail: email@example.com

-Laurie Underwood at firstname.lastname@example.org
+Laurie Underwood, e-mail: firstname.lastname@example.org

 Communication to any commitee member will be distributed to the rest of the committee.
 The committee will then select a member to provide a response.
 The committee member assigned to a complaint will review it and, if appropriate, contact and counsel the rider about the impression he or she is creating and the potential consequences if horse abuse does occur.